gregschmit/rails-rest-framework/guide/03_controllers/index.md

 ### Removing Actions — Disabling Built-in Actions

-The `remove_*` helpers exclude actions from routing — including builtins.
+The `remove_action(s)` helpers exclude actions from routing — including builtins.
 Use them to trim down a CRUD controller (for example, to make it read-only) without giving up the framework's behavior for the remaining actions.
-On a model controller, bare `remove_action(s)` removes the key from **both** the collection and member scopes, so you don't have to remember which scope an action is in:
+Bare `remove_action(s)` (no `type:`) removes the key from **both** the collection and member scopes on any controller, so you don't have to remember which scope an action is in:

 ```ruby
 class Api::ReadOnlyMoviesController < ApiController